-For pupils with SEND but without an Education Health and Care plan, the decision regarding the support required will be taken at joint meetings with the SENCo, classteacher and parent/carer.
-For pupils with an Education, Health and Care plan, this decision will be reached when the plan is being produced or annual review.
+For pupils with SEND but without an Education Health and Care plan, the decision regarding the support required will be taken at joint meetings with the SENCO, class teacher and parent/carer.
+For pupils with an Education, Health and Care plan, this decision will be reached when the plan is being produced or during the annual review of existing plans.